 Proof of High School Graduation

 Proof of high school graduation will be required of all students who are offered admission to BU prior to enrollment to ensure satisfaction of all state graduation requirements.
-If you aren’t graduating from a regionally accredited high school, submit the results of your Test of General Education Development (GED).
+If you aren’t graduating from a regionally accredited high school, submit the results of your Test of General Education Development (GED) or high school equivalency exam.

 Additional Supporting Credentials